EnterpriseDB/tpa/RELNOTES.md

 - Support for building Docker clusters from source using bind-mounted local source directories and a shared ccache

+- Add a ``postgres_locale`` setting, defaulting to the target instance's LC_ALL/LANG setting (or en_US.UTF-8 otherwise), which is used to set the initdb-time default for the cluster

+- Require that the BDR database have the same collation (LC_COLLATE) across all instances in the same bdr_node_group

 ## v20.8 (2020-08-20)

 ### Bugfixes